Varun-97/MyApp/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+## Components

+1. **HomeList**: Fetches and displays a list of homes.
+2. **HomeDetails**: Fetches and displays detailed information about a selected home and provides an "Unlock" button.

+## Usage

+### Home List

+After logging in, the user will see a list of homes.
+Each home card displays the address, image, and a brief description.
+Tapping on a home card navigates to the Home Details screen.

+### Home Details

+The Home Details screen shows detailed information about the selected home.
+The "Unlock" button will be visible if the user's current location is within 30 meters of the home.
+Tapping the "Unlock" button simulates an API call and displays a success or error message based on the response.

+## Error Handling